bechirtouhami/sitepress-multilingual-cms/readme.txt

 == Changelog ==

-= 1.4.1 =
+= 1.5.0 =
-* Added compatibility packages for AIOSEOP, Thematic, Hybrid and the default WordPress theme.
+* Added compatibility packages for Thematic, Hybrid and the default WordPress theme.
+* Blog posts can be displayed in the default language if translations are missing.
+* Language switcher can be customized to match the appearance of the site without editing CSS.
 * Users can add notes for translation on posts and pages.
 * Added an optional argument for specifying the breadcrumbs trail separator.
 * Reporting 404 errors if translations don't exist for a URL.